Linaro/lava/doc/lava_test_shell.rst

 http://lava-test.readthedocs.org/en/latest/usage.html#adding-results-parsing.

-The advantage of the parsing approach is that it means your test is easy to work out independent from LAVA: simply write a script that produces the right sort of output, and then provide a very small amount of glue to wire it up in LAVA.
-However, when you need it, there is also a more involved, LAVA-specific, way of writing tests.
+The advantage of the parsing approach is that it means your test is easy to work on independently from LAVA: simply write a script that produces the right sort of output, and then provide a very small amount of glue to wire it up in LAVA.
+However, when you need it, there is also a more powerful, LAVA-specific, way of writing tests.
 When a test runs, ``$PATH`` is arranged so that some LAVA-specific utilities are available: